W 736 (Metoprolol succinate extended release 100 mg)

 Pill imprint W 736 has been identified as Metoprolol succinate extended release 100 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart failure; angina; heart attack (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; mitral valve prolapse; angina; heart failure (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol Succinate ER 100 mg is not subject to the Controlled Substances Act.
+Metoprolol Succinate ER 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: